QuarkChain/bench_kvdb/doc/paper.md

 Pebble’s practical read I/O cost is primarily governed by the cache residency of metadata rather than by LSM-tree depth as suggested by worst-case O(log N) models.
-We first examine Pebble’s read path to identify the concrete sources of I/O, then introduce two cache-driven inflection points that characterize changes in read behavior.
+We first examine Pebble’s read path to identify the concrete sources of I/O, then introduce two cache-driven inflection points that characterize I/O cost changes in read behavior.
 Finally, we outline the experimental setup used to observe these phases empirically and quantify their impact on **I/Os per Get**.